-Developing and gaining acceptance of 'Good Neighbour' principles and 'Codes of Practice' as they apply to weeds will help define the responsibility for weed management of individual land owners and managers including farmers and local and State government agencies.
+Developing and gaining acceptance of 'Good Neighbour' principles and 'Codes of Practice' as they apply to weeds will help define the responsibility for weed management of individual landowners and managers including farmers and local and State Government agencies.
+Development of generic Codes of Practice will assist weed management being more broadly incorporated into existing and new industry Codes of Practice.